-Figure 23 Interactions to check Scene support and setup of specific scenes
+Figure 23 Interactions to check Scene support and setup of specific Scenes

 Interacting with Scenes

-All capable Clients can interact with scenes.
-The allowed scene values and the last applied scene value can be retrieved from the server hosting the scene.
-The scene value shall be changed by issuing an UPDATE operation with a payload that sets the lastScene property to one of the listed allowed scene values.
+All capable Clients can interact with Scenes.
+The allowed Scene Values and the last applied Scene Value can be retrieved from the Server hosting the Scene.
+The Scene Value shall be changed by issuing an UPDATE operation with a payload that sets the "lastScene" Property to one of the listed allowed Scene Values.
 These steps are depicted in Figure 24.
-Note that the lastScene value does not imply that the current state of all resources that are part of the scene will be at the mapped value.
-This is due to that the setting the scene values are not modelled as actual states of the system.
-This means that another Client can change just one resource being part of the scene without having feedback that the state of the scene is changed.
+Note that the "lastScene" Property value does not imply that the current state of all Resources that are part of the Scene will be at the mapped value.
+This is due to that the setting the Scene Values are not modelled as actual states of the system.
+This means that another Client can change just one Resource being part of the Scene without having feedback that the state of the Scene is changed.

 @startuml